MicrosoftDocs/powerbi-docs/powerbi-docs/developer/power-bi-custom-visuals-certified.md

 ms.service: powerbi
 ms.topic: conceptual
 ms.subservice: powerbi-custom-visuals
-ms.date: 12/02/2019
+ms.date: 01/07/2019
 ---

 # Get a Power BI visual certified

-Certified Power BI visuals are visuals in the *Marketplace* that meet certain *specified code* requirements that the *Microsoft Power BI team* has tested and approved.
-The tests are designed to check that the visual doesn't access external services or resources.
+Certified Power BI visuals are Power BI visuals in [AppSource](https://nam06.safelinks.protection.outlook.com/?url=https%3A%2F%2Fappsource.microsoft.com%2Fen-us%2Fmarketplace%2Fapps%3Fpage%3D1%26product%3Dpower-bi-visuals&data=02%7C01%7CKesem.Sharabi%40microsoft.com%7C6d9286afacb3468d4cde08d740b76694%7C72f988bf86f141af91ab2d7cd011db47%7C1%7C0%7C637049028749147718&sdata=igWm0e1vXdgGcbyvngQBrHQVAkahPnxPC1ZhUPntGI8%3D&reserved=0) that meet the Microsoft Power BI team code requirements.
+These visuals are tested to verify that they don't access external services or resources.

-Certified Power BI visuals and [standard Power BI visuals](power-bi-custom-visuals.md) are used in the same way.
-They can be added to [Power BI Desktop](../desktop-what-is-desktop.md) and [Power BI service](../power-bi-service-overview.md), and viewed with [Power BI mobile](../consumer/mobile/mobile-apps-for-mobile-devices.md) and [Power BI Embedded](embedding.md).

-The certification process is an optional process.
-It's up to the developers to decide if they want their Power BI visual in the Marketplace to be certified.
 Once a Power BI visual is certified, it offers more features.
 For example, you can [export to PowerPoint](../consumer/end-user-powerpoint.md), or display the visual in received emails, when a user [subscribes to report pages](../consumer/end-user-subscribe.md).

-Uncertified Power BI visuals do not necessarily mean unsafe visuals.
-Some visuals aren't certified because they don’t comply with one or more of the [certification requirements](https://docs.microsoft.com/power-bi/power-bi-custom-visuals-certified?#certification-requirements).
-For example, connecting to an external service like map visuals, or visuals using commercial libraries.
+The certification process is optional.
+Power BI visuals that are not certified, are not necessarily unsafe Power BI visuals.
+Some Power BI visuals aren't certified because they don’t comply with one or more of the [certification requirements](https://docs.microsoft.com/power-bi/power-bi-custom-visuals-certified?#certification-requirements).
+For example, connecting to an external service which map Power BI visuals require, or Power BI visuals using commercial libraries.

-If you're a web developer interested in creating your own Power BI visuals and adding them to the [Microsoft AppSource](https://appsource.microsoft.com), start with the [Developing a Power BI visual](visuals/custom-visual-develop-tutorial.md) tutorial.

 > [!NOTE]
 > **Microsoft** is *not* the author of third-party Power BI visuals.
 To verify the functionality of third-party visuals, we advise customers to contact the author of the visual directly.